falih30/php-devel/README.md

-# php-devel
+# PHP Devel

-PHP development repository
+The repository is used for php development with docker devcontainer